-Revision H
+Revision C

 Corrections to Section 1.0, Electrical Characteristics.
+Section 9.1, 24LC01B standard marking code.

 ON-LINE SUPPORT

 Microchip provides on-line support on the Microchip World Wide Web site.

 The web site is used by Microchip as a means to make files and information easily available to customers.
 To view the site, the user must have access to the Internet and a web browser, such as Netscape[®] or Microsoft[®] Internet Explorer.
 Files are also available for FTP download from our FTP site.